 As shown to Pam Landy on a computer screen Jason Bourne enters New York as Gilberto de Piento from Brazil.
 The identity's passport is briefly shown in The Bourne Identity (2002) during Jason's exploration of the deposit box in Zürich.
 But the spelling there is Gilberto do Piento.
-Furthermore: in _The Bourne Identity (2002)_ this name appears not as one of Bourne's alternate names, but as the name of the Brazilian consul who signed the passport.
+Furthermore: in _The Bourne Identity (2002)_ this name appears not as one of Bourne's alternate names, but as the name of the Brazilian federal police chief who signed the passport.
 In that old Brazilian passport, in the 2002 film, Bourne's name appears on another page entirely and is actually listed as João do Carmo.

-In the CIA substation where a operative intercepts Simon Ross's call using Echelon the numbers given on the screen are various locations in the UK.
+In the CIA substation where an operative intercepts Simon Ross's call using Echelon the numbers given on the screen are various locations in the UK.
 One number is 020 7946 0621 and various others.
 These are in fact "fake" numbers used by TV and Theatre companies to add more realistic drama to films unlike the "555" system used in the US.
 Also on the screen is the dialing code for Reading, and the 01632 which is fictional (US 555 equivalent)

 When the CIA hacks into Simon Ross' Guardian e-mail, finding a round-trip ticket to Turin, the e-mail is presented as being sent from email@example.com - Adrian Spanna worked as a second unit video assist operator on the film.